gdagstn/alamak/README.md

 ```
 new_pixelpal = list("crayon" = makePixelPal("path/to/picture.png"),
-                    "message" = c("The first possible message", "The second possible message", "And so on", "You know the drill"))
+                    "messages" = c("The first possible message", "The second possible message", "And so on", "You know the drill"))

 ```